-All practicing dentists, dental team members and dental laboratories are required to use standard precautions as described in the CDC’s Guidelines for Infection Control in Dental Health Care-Settings.
-In March 2016, the CDC issued the “CDC Summary of Infection Prevention Practices in Dental Settings: Basic Expectations for Safe Care,” which combines the guidelines with an updated CDC summary.
-The guidelines and summary are a comprehensive and evidence-based source for infection control practices relevant to the dental office and help protect patients and health care workers by helping to prevent the spread of diseases.
+All practicing dentists, dental team members and dental laboratories are required to use standard precautions as described in the CDC’s 2003 Guidelines for Infection Control in Dental Health Care-Settings.
+A 2016 CDC document, “CDC Summary of Infection Prevention Practices in Dental Settings: Basic Expectations for Safe Care” combines the guidelines with an updated summary as well as tools and checklists to help dental health care workers protect themselves and their patients by preventing the spread of disease.

 Patients who have questions about infection control in the dental setting should talk with their dentists, who can explain or demonstrate their procedures.
 Examples of infection control in the dental office include the use of masks, gloves, surface disinfectants and sterilizing reusable dental devices.
 In addition, dental health care providers are expected to follow procedures as required by the Occupational Safety and Health Administration (OSHA) to protect themselves.

 Before a patient enters the examining room, all surfaces, such as the dental chair, dental light, instrument tray, drawer handles and countertops, are required to be cleaned and decontaminated.
 Some offices may cover this equipment with protective covers, which are replaced after each patient.